-- The city passed a bill in June 2017 that requires all short term rentals obtain a “Special Use” permit.
+- The Township of Las Vegas passed a bill in June 2017 that requires all short term rentals obtain a “Special Use” permit.
 No one knows how difficult or how long that process will take.
 Click here to see the bill and sections that we have highlighted.

 Legally qualified Airbnbs must meet 3 Location Requirements.

 1 – Township Of Las Vegas – Must be in the townships of North Las Vegas, Henderson or Las Vegas.
 There is a large section of Las Vegas that is actually Clark County and not in the township of Las Vegas.
 Homes in an unincorporated area are being searched by the Casino Mafia.
 They are actively looking for Airbnb operations and working with the government to shut them down.
 They don’t want you messing with their casinos.

 2 – Not in an HOA – 95% of the HOAs out there have a rule that prevents stays for less than 30 days.
 Some HOAs are more stringent than others.
 It’s a good idea to check the rules before you spend a bunch of money doing this.

 3 – Away from other Airbnbs – You have to be 660 feet away from another Airbnb.
 That’s pretty easy to find by searching Airbnbs on the map.

 We can still manage your illegal Airbnb but we are not liable if you are shut down by an HOA or the local government.
 If for any reason, some government entity or local association prevents you from operating and Airbnb location, we will not be held accountable.

 The property needs 4 conditions met before we start advertising:

 - The property must have at least 2 fire extinguishers.

 - Limestone Investments must be “additionally insured” by your insurance company (this doesn’t cost you anything).